Japan's Takata still tallying costs of air bag recall

-TOKYO (Reuters) - Japanese auto parts maker Takata Corp could face a $500 million charge and a net loss this year - its second in three years - as a widening recall of air bag inflators begins to kindle worries despite its deep pockets.
+TOKYO (Reuters) - Japanese auto parts maker Takata Corp 7312.T could face a $500 million charge and a net loss this year - its second in three years - as a widening recall of air bag inflators begins to raise worries despite its deep pockets.

 Takata Chief Executive Shigehisa Takada apologized to shareholders at the company’s annual meeting on Thursday but said the company was still tallying the costs of the recall, according to those who attended the closed-door session.